ionos-cloud/terraform-provider-ionoscloud/docs/resources/nic.md

 terraform import ionoscloud_nic.mynic {datacenter uuid}/{server uuid}/{nic uuid}
 ```
 ## Working with load balancers
-Please be aware that when using a nic in a load balancer, the load balancer will
+Please be aware that when using a NIC in a load balancer, the load balancer will
-change the nic's ID behind the scenes, therefore the plan will always report this change
+change the NIC's ID behind the scenes, therefore the plan will always report this change
 trying to revert the state to the one specified by your terraform file.
-In order to prevent this, use the "lifecycle meta-argument" when declaring your nic,
+In order to prevent this, use the "lifecycle meta-argument" when declaring your NIC,
 in order to ignore changes to the `lan` attribute:

 Here's an example: